-The Institute of International Social Studies (IISS) is an interdisciplinary research and development institute in Tallinn University.
-Activities of IISS include the implementation of scientific projects.
+The Institute of International Social Studies (IISS) is an interdisciplinary social sciences research and development centre which carries out research projects.

-The Institute of International and Social Studies was established on 4th October 1988 as the Institute of Philosophy, Sociology and Law of the Academy of Sciences of the Estonian Soviet Socialist Republic of Estonia, which was made up of the former workgroups of the former Institute of History and Institute of Economy of the Academy of Sciences.
+The history of the IISS started on 4 October 1988 under the name of the Institute of Philosophy, Sociology and Law of the Academy of Sciences of the Soviet Socialist Republic of Estonia, which was made up of the former workgroups of the Institute of History and the Institute of Economy of the Academy of Sciences.
 In 1994, the Institute was renamed the Institute of International and Social Studies.